top of page

 3rd moment: the skewness

 In human affairs, individuals have different kinds of attractors.
-In our day-to-day lives, it is the legal environment, culture, and our social connections creating a momentum guiding us toward varying outcomes.
-The social attractor is a powerful alternative attractor that may inappropriately impact our decisions.
-It does not mean those outcomes are guaranteed, but those environmental factors relentlessly attract our lives.
-This is like the relentlessness conjured by the aphorism: "Water finds it own level."
+In our day-to-day lives, it is the legal environment, culture, and our social connections creating a behavioral momentum that guides us toward varying outcomes.
+The social attractor is a powerful alternative attractor that may inappropriately influence our decisions.
+It does not mean those outcomes are guaranteed, but those environmental forces relentlessly shape our trajectories.
+This is like the inevitability conjured by the aphorism: "Water finds its own level."

 In terms of the important decisions of our lives: